Reputation and Impact in Academic Careers

-By analyzing the publications of highly-cited scientists, we have shown that the basic citation dynamics above and below the citation crossover value $c_{\times}$ vary considerably.
-Hence, in order to quantify the impact of the reputation effect on citation rates, we compare the citation dynamics for publications with $c_{p}(\tau) \geq c_{\times}$ to publications with $c_{p}(\tau) < c_{\times}$.
-The general results are not strongly dependent on reasonable variations in our choice of $c_{\times}$.
+{\bf Quantifying the role of the reputation effect.} \ By analyzing the publications of highly-cited scientists, we have shown that the basic citation dynamics above and below the citation crossover value $c_{\times}$ vary considerably.
+In this subsection we investigate the role played by the reputation effect for publications with $c_{p}(\tau) \geq c_{\times}$ compared to publications with $c_{p}(\tau) < c_{\times}$.
 Based upon the assessment of the growth dynamics (See SI Appendix, Figs. S8 and S9), we choose the crossover values $c_{\times} \equiv 40$ [A/B], $c_{\times} \equiv 10$ [C], $c_{\times} \equiv 100$ [D], and $c_{\times} \equiv 20$ [E].
+Our results are not strongly dependent on reasonable variations around our choice of $c_{\times}$.
 Table 1 shows the $\pi_{i}$, $\overline {\tau_{i}}$, and $\rho_{i}$ estimates, above and below $c_{\times}$, for the individual careers highlighted in Figs. 1 and 3.
 For tables of the regression values aggregating over all careers in each disciplinary dataset see SI Appendix Tables S10--S13, and for the values for all 450 scientists analyzed individually see SI Appendix Tables S14 -- S22.
 The estimated model values are consistent when comparing between aggregated disciplinary datasets and individual career datasets.
 Interestingly, we find that mathematicians exhibit relatively high life-cycle exponents $\overline {\tau_{i}}$ as compared to physicists and biologists, consistent with the empirical trajectories shown in Fig. \ref{lifecycle}.
 However, the reputation effect $\rho_{i}$ is less prominent in mathematics, possibly related to features of small team sizes and axiomatic discoveries which may decrease the role of reputation effects in conveying prestige signals.

 Our main result is a robust pattern of role switching by author- and publication-specific effects, specifically